 - In March 2008, Somewhere Unique was independently assessed by AAA Tourism / NRMA and has achieved Eco-Friendly STAR Accreditation – showing our guests we are responsible and committed to reducing the environmental impact of our business.
 To be awarded Eco-Friendly STAR our property must achieve adequate points against a set of practical environmental criteria, including: energy efficiency, waste minimisation, and water management.

 - In March 2011, Solar Switch installed a 3 kilowatt solar electricity system on the roof of our house (at the top of the hill behind the retreats).
 Solar Power is the cleanest, most viable form of renewable energy available.
 These panels convert sunlight into solar electricity, which is fed back into the grid and reduces the need for coal generated electricity.
-We will be closely monitoring the output of these panels, but they are forecasted to produce 50% of the energy needs of Lowanna and Allawah Retreats.
+The panels produce around 50% of the energy needs of Lowanna and Allawah Retreats.